Ayshahvez/DPL/readme.txt

 NOTE....................................................................................
-The square folder contain project used to build square.DLL function file The squareC++ folder contain project used to build squareC++.DLL function file The "DLLfiles" folder contain the executable DLL files for square function written in C and C++.
+The square folder contain project used to build square.DLL function file The squareC++ folder contain project used to build squareC++.DLL function file The arrayDLL folder contain project used to build arrayDLL .DLL function file

 The "square.dll" file was written in C
 The "squareC++.dll" file was written in C++
+The "arrayDLL .DLL" file was written in C++

-Both DLL files were created when the function were build and compiled respectively ...........................................................................................
+The DLL files were created when the function were build and compiled respectively in C/C++ environments The "DLLfiles" folder contain the executable DLL files for square function written in C and C++.
+...........................................................................................